What is an ‘essential’ business anyway? A cheat sheet for getting through the COVID-19 pandemic

 - Hospitals

-- Healthcare providers including physicians, dentists, veterinary clinics, and medical research facilities
+- Healthcare providers including physicians, dentists, and veterinary clinics

 - Pharmacies